nokia-wroclaw/innovative-project-jackdaw/presentation/slideshow/3_project_goals.md

 ---------

-This platform allow to perform Big Data Calculation in Streaming mode.
+This platform allows to perform Big Data Calculation in Streaming mode.

 For the final product a web application responsible for data visualization has been created.